SMART Goals: Meaning, Examples, Template and How to Write Them

 Example: Number of times exercising per week, number of completed assignments, number of presentations, number of chapters read.

-Step 3 Check whether it is acceptable and ambitious
+Step 3: Check whether it is achievable

 Next, check whether the goal suits the person and the context.
 The goal must be challenging, but also feel achievable.
 The question is: do I really support this and am I willing to invest time and energy in it?
 If necessary, raise or lower the bar slightly to balance motivation and reality.